lure/InstagramPrinter/readme.txt

 Desktop instagram client.
-It may scan the specified tag and download photos that appear to be commented or created due the particular timeframe.
-Received photos are placed at prepared template and sent to printer or saved.
-It just an attempt to learn Scala.
-I didn't succeed at functional style however.
+Scans instagram for a photo with specified hashtag from a specified point in time.
+On any new image inserts it in a template and sends to printer or/and saves.